Blue Canoe takes on language learning with a focus on pronunciation

 HelloFresh co-founder is working on a prepared meal service for kids

-If you want to pick up a new language, there’s no shortage of options, and free ones of that.
+If you want to pick up a new language, there’s no shortage of options, and free ones, at that.
 But one aspect of the process that has been neglected is pronunciation, which is an especially important part of it for professionals.
 Online, learning pronunciation is generally “hear a recording, then repeat it (to an empty room).”
 A new platform, Blue Canoe Learning, uses an established curriculum and machine learning to make things easier and more effective.
 It’s the first company to join AI2’s new incubator in Seattle, and has raised a $1.4 million round to expand its operations.

 There are millions of English learners out there, many of whom speak it as their first language, but still find themselves unable to make themselves understood especially to Americans, who are particularly underexposed to certain accents.

-The reality is that American English is the international language of many industries, and anyone in one of them, whether they’re call center employees, software engineers, or executives, can benefit from being able to adopt an American-like accent.
+The reality is that American English is the international language of many industries, and anyone in one of them, whether they’re call center employees, software engineers or executives, can benefit from being able to adopt an American-like accent.
 Their employers know that too, so Blue Canoe is going straight to them instead of adopting a direct-to-consumer approach.

 I say potato…